canro91/canro91.github.io/_posts/2020-06-29-HowToAddACacheLayer.md

 ### Unit Test your distributed cache

 For unit testing, you can use `MemoryDistributedCache`, an in-memory implementation of `IDistributedCache`.
-So you don't need to roll a Redis server to test your code.
+This way, you don't need a Redis server to test your code.

 From the previous unit test, you need to replace the `MemoryCache` dependency with the `MemoryDistributedCache`.